adamsilver/fdpb/03-book-a-flight.md

 };
 ```

-The `selectionSuggestion` method (shown below), first takes the suggestion's value and uses it to populate the text box and select box (via the `setValue` method).
+The `selectionSuggestion` method (shown below), takes the suggestion's value and uses it to populate the text box and select box (via the `setValue` method).
 Additionally, the menu is hidden and the text box is focused.

 ```JS
 Autocomplete.prototype.selectSuggestion = function(suggestion) {